 How is ownership of real estate proved?

-Ownership is proved without a doubt by a thirty-year uninterrupted, peaceful and publicly known possession of a property.
+Ownership is usually proved by a thirty-year uninterrupted, peaceful, unequivocal and publicly known possession of a real estate property.

-This ‘thirty-year root of title’ is generally proved by the registered title deeds of the property setting out the previous owners of the property over the past thirty years.
+Each deed will set out, inter alia, the ‘thirty-year root of title’ by reference to the registered title deeds relating to the property over the past thirty years.